Jordi Osei-Tutu: Arsenal

 In July 2015, Osei-Tutu joined the youth academy of Arsenal from Reading.
 He signed his first professional contract in October 2015.

 Loan to VfL Bochum

 In June 2019, it was announced that he would join German second-division club VfL Bochum on loan for the 2019–20 season.
-On 9 July 2019, in his second appearance for Bochum, Osei-Tutu was racially abused in a friendly against Swiss club St. Gallen, causing Osei-Tutu to temporarily leave the field of play.
+On 9 July 2019, in his second appearance for Bochum, Osei-Tutu was racially abused in a friendly against Swiss club St. Gallen, causing him to temporarily leave the field of play.
 Osei-Tutu made his professional debut for Bochum in the 2.
 Bundesliga on 28 July 2019, starting in the 3–1 away defeat against Jahn Regensburg.
 He scored his first goal in his professional career in a 3–1 win over SV Wehen Wiesbaden on 24 August.

 Over the course of the loan spell, Osei-Tutu made 21 appearances, scored five goals and provided three assists.

 Loan to Cardiff City

 On 25 August 2020, Osei-Tutu joined Championship side Cardiff City on a season-long loan deal.
 He made his debut in a 3–0 loss against Northampton Town in the first round of the Carabao Cup on 5 September 2020.
 After seven appearances, he had suffered a serious hamstring injury in mid-October and kept him out of the team since then.